 Aura of Protection

-Starting at 6th level, whenever you or a creature of your choice within 10m of you must make a saving throw, the creature gains a bonus to the saving throw equal to your Charisma modifier (with a minimum bonus of +1).
+Starting at 6th level, you and friendly creatures within 6m of you gain a bonus to all saving throws equal to your Charisma modifier (with a minimum bonus of +1).
 You must be conscious to grant this bonus.
+(Note: this bonus does apply to death saving throws.)

 Aura of Devotion